aurianevez/CS50-Final-porject-Powercube-Tool/README.md

 * In one folder you should have the following elements:
 	* application.py
-	* a folder called: template
+	* a folder called: templates
 	* a folder called: static
 	* analysis.sqlite3
 * From visual studio code in the nav bar click on file and then open folder select the folder with the cited elements.